Defining Exit Velocity, the Age Chart, and Its Effect on Distance

 ● 16 years old - 79 mph with a max of 94 mph

 ● College age - 85 mph with a max of 100 mph

-How Does Bat Speed Influence Exit Velocity?
+Does Bat Speed Directly Increase Exit Velocity?

 How to Increase Exit Velocity

 As we mentioned, every additional mph of exit velocity equates to an extra 4-6 feet of flight.
-And since bat speed has such a fundamental effect on exit velocity, it follows that one of the best ways to increase your exit velocity is to increase your bat speed.
+And since bat speed has such a fundamental effect on exit velocity, it follows that one of the best ways to increase exit velocity is to increase your bat speed.